Colorado vs. Utah Women's Basketball Predictions & Picks - December 30

 Colorado Performance Insights

-- The Buffaloes are outscoring opponents by 20.9 points per game with a +230 scoring differential overall.
-They put up 84 points per game (15th in college basketball) and give up 63.1 per outing (160th in college basketball).
+- The Buffaloes average 84 points per game (15th in college basketball) while allowing 63.1 per contest (160th in college basketball).
+They have a +230 scoring differential overall and outscore opponents by 20.9 points per game.

 Utah Performance Insights